HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/dx_compose_rendering_small_config.md

 Test results were analyzed in Prometheus and Grafana dashboards.
 For OpenLdap and WebEngine pods, the CPU and memory limits were fully utilized.
 These limits were increased based on the CPU and memory usage observations from Grafana during the load test.
 Increasing the CPU and memory limits of OpenLdap and WebEngine pods resolved the errors.

-From these observations, CPU and memory limits of OpenLdap,WebEngine, and HAProxy pods were tuned one by one to see if no errors occur during a user load of 1,000 users.
+From these observations, CPU and memory limits of OpenLdap,WebEngine, and  other pods were tuned one by one to see if no errors occur during a user load of 1,000 users.

 ## Conclusion